joshvera/generative-effects/README.md

+# Applied Category Theory

+Category theory is a branch of mathematics originally developed to transport ideas from one branch of mathematics to another, e.g. from topology to algebra.
+Applied category theory refers to efforts to transport the ideas of category theory from mathematics to other disciplines in science, engineering, and industry.

+- Dynamical systems and networks
+- Systems biology
+- Cognition and AI
+- Causality

 # Generative effects: Posets and Galois connections

-Hey everyone

 # Generative Effects